nsbarr/self-therapy/content/posts/ifs.md

 >**N**: I think it's different because I feel the humbler in the back of the neck and this part is coming from the gut.
 I'm checking in to see what their connection is, if there is a connection.

 Even though I concluded these feelings were coming from another part, the question was incredibly perceptive.
-It was the kind of connection that only a very engaged therapist or close friend would be in a position to make.
+It was the kind of question that only a very engaged therapist or close friend would be in a position to ask.

 These are promising early results.
 If these benefits hold for most new users, I expect the Practice Partner will increase the likelihood of an individual establishing and maintaining a self-therapy practice.
 From there, the practice itself will open doors to self-discovery, healing, and transformation.